benhenshaw/benhenshaw.github.io/src/soft_render_sdl2.md

 SDL_RenderCopy(renderer, screen_texture, NULL, NULL);
 ```

 Same as before, the `NULL`s mean display the entire texture across the entire window; texture will be stretched to fill the entire window.
-This allows us to have display a pixel buffer that is lower (or higher) resolution than our window.
+This allows us to display a pixel buffer that is lower (or higher) resolution than our window.
 Now that we have rendered our texture we must display the result of our rendering using [`SDL_RenderPresent`](https://wiki.libsdl.org/SDL_RenderPresent).

 ```C
 SDL_RenderPresent(renderer);